 I was with some friends the other weekend and we got on the topic of personal finance.
 One couple was talking about saving for their soon-to-be child’s college education.
 I was happy that they were thinking about this and coming up with some strategies as to how to save the money.
 But when they started talking about cutting back their retirement account contributions in order to fund the college savings account, I was saddened.
-Especially when there are affordable options such as the colleges of devry university.
 It begs the question: save for college or retirement?

 Save For College or Retirement

 I don’t know how or when it started, but somehow, the idea that you have to go to a top school in order to get a job has become the way.
 Regardless of what you want to do in life, you must go to a prestigious college that is going to cost you $70,000 per year.
 I don’t buy this.
 You can get a great education at a state college or even start out at a community college and then switch to a four-year school.

 I think that college is important.
 You learn a lot, not only in what you are there to study, but also in life as well.
 It helped me at least become who I am today.
 Without learning some of the lessons I did, who knows where I would be today.